Hermiston, Oregon

 Hermiston (/ˈhɜːrməstən/) is a city in Umatilla County, Oregon, United States.
 Its population of 20,322 makes it the largest city in Eastern Oregon.
 Hermiston is the largest and fastest-growing city in the Hermiston-Pendleton Micropolitan Statistical Area, the eighth largest Core Based Statistical Area in Oregon with a combined population of 92,261 at the 2020 census.
-Hermiston sits near the junction of I-82 and I-84, and is 7 miles south of the Columbia River, the Washington state line, Lake Wallula, and the McNary Dam.
-The Hermiston area has become a hub for logistics and data center activity due to the proximity of the I-82 and I-84 interchange, Pacific Northwest fiber optic backbone, and low power costs.
+Hermiston sits near the junction of I-82 and I-84, and is 7 mi south of the Columbia River, the Washington state line, Lake Wallula, and the McNary Dam.
+The Hermiston area has become a hub for logistics and data center activity due to the proximity of the I-82 and I-84 interchange, Pacific Northwest fiber-optic backbone, and low power costs.

 History

 The historic inhabitants of the area were the indigenous Umatilla, Cayuse, Walla Walla, and Columbia Indians, descendants of peoples who lived in this area for thousands of years.
 The earliest European settlers established a mission near Pendleton in 1847.
 The territorial government organized Umatilla County in 1862 from the larger Wasco County.

 Hermiston's early development was plagued by rivalry between The Maxwell Land & Irrigation Company and developers Skinner & Newport, who both fought to establish their own town of Hermiston in the exact same spot, centrally located in the irrigation district along the Oregon Railway and Navigation Company's main line.
 While Maxwell was able to secure the train depot on the West side of the tracks, initially naming it after themselves, Skinner & Newport filed their own Hermiston plat directly across the tracks in November 1904, beating the Maxwell Company's filing by two days.
 With neither side willing to cede to the other, two separate business districts formed on either side of the tracks, Hermiston Avenue on the West side and East Main street (there is no West Main Street) on the East side, defiantly placed one block off so they didn't align.
-Each district featured its own bank, hotel and mercantile but East Main street would eventually win out.
+Each district featured its own bank, hotel and mercantile but East Main Street would eventually win out.

 The rival developers eventually settled their differences and on July 10, 1907, the two towns were incorporated as a single Hermiston.
 Colonel J. F. McNaught, an early settler in the region, is credited with originally coming up with the Hermiston name, which was taken from Robert Louis Stevenson's unfinished novel Weir of Hermiston.